Lots of Media Only on DVD

 Once you have a great picture dialed in, save it as a profile so you don’t have to do it again.

-• You can copy that profile and name it as the other aspect ratio, like “DVD - 4:3.”
+- You can copy that profile and rename it for the other aspect ratio, like “DVD - 4:3.”

-• Put the SD card back into the RetroTINK.
-Load the new profile and change the Aspect Correction to 4:3.
+- Put the SD card back into the RetroTINK.
+Load the new profile and change the

 Now you have profiles for both 16:9 and 4:3 videos.
 Assign them to a Shortcut Button and it’ll be as easy as hitting a number on the remote to load them!